libvips/libvips/README.md

 # Optional dependencies

 If suitable versions are found, libvips will add support for the following libraries automatically.
-See "./configure --help" for a set of flags to control library detection.
-Packages are generally found with pkg-config, so make sure that is working.
+See `./configure --help` for a set of flags to control library detection.
+Packages are generally found with `pkg-config`, so make sure that is working.

 libtiff and libjpeg do not usually use pkg-config so libvips looks for